 It is well known that spending time outdoors is beneficial for everyone's health, both physically and mentally.
 As a school, we are bidding to become a leading school in environmental awareness by creating an Environmental Hub dedicated to local families and the wider community.
 We aim to promote greater cohesion and hope to substantially improve the school site and allow children and adults to utilise the area in an environment they are proud of.

-Central to our vision is the landscaping of the meadow space, in memory of Corinne, known to many at Thomas Jolyffe, who passed away in 2013.
+Central to our vision is the continued landscaping and evolution of the meadow space, in memory of Corinne, known to many at Thomas Jolyffe, who passed away in 2013.

 We would like to take the opportunity to thank parents Katie, Joel and Spesh, alongside Richard (Mrs Preedy's Dad) who have each willingly given up huge amounts their own time to help with this project.
 Special thanks also go to Edward Brain & Sons Ltd, who donated time, machinery and a lot of goodwill to come and dig the paths for us.
 We would certainly not be in the position we are in now without their help.